This site is intended for U.S. Healthcare Professionals.

 Perspectives on Integrating Technology Into a Practice

-Dr. Ami Bhatt shares her experience in integrating remote monitoring and data into her practice, as well as the benefits she sees for her patients
+Ami Bhatt, MD, FACC, shares her experience in integrating remote monitoring and data into her practice, as well as the benefits she sees for her patients

 Potential benefits of remote monitoring for your at-risk patients